Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/migration.md

 # Migration to AEPMobileServices

-This document is a reference comparison of ACPMobileServices\(1.x\) APIs against their equivalent APIs in AEPMobileServices\(3.x\).
+This document is a reference comparison of ACPMobileServices(1.x) APIs against their equivalent APIs in AEPMobileServices(3.x).

 ## Primary `Classes`

-The class name containing public APIs is different depending on which SDK and language combination being used.
+The class name containing public APIs is different depending on which SDK and language combination is being used.

 | SDK version | Language | Class name |
 | :--- | :--- | :--- |